📋 In This Guide

 The local job market is heavily tied to tourism, hospitality, and real estate.
 Wages in tourism and food service are modest.
 The healthcare sector employs many locals.
 Remote workers and retirees represent a growing share of residents, and the area's quality of life is increasingly attracting white-collar professionals who work remotely.

-If you need to find local employment, options are more limited here than in Mobile (45 minutes) or Pensacola (1 hour).
+If you need to find local employment, options are more limited here than in Mobile (55 miles, ~55 minutes) or Pensacola (55 miles, ~55 minutes).
+Birmingham (320 miles, ~4.5 hours) and Montgomery (230 miles, ~3 hours) are the largest Alabama job markets, reachable as a commute only for those with very flexible schedules.
+See our complete distance guide for all drive times.
 Both cities offer substantially larger job markets within commuting distance.

 Weather & Seasons